My way

 I often think: how can I tell a story in a way that touches another person?
 How to find the right tone, the right rhythm, the right silence even?

 Sometimes, one single note is enough.
-Sometimes, many harmonies and words are needed.
+Sometimes, harmonies and words are needed.
 Every person is different.
 Every moment is different.
 But when we find the right sound together, we feel it.
-It’s like something inside says, “yes, that’s it.”

 Mind and heart together